learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-03/lectures/css-layout/README.md

 	* No matter what size the screen is the div will be the same size - which means there might be a lot of white space on larger screens or the user might have to scroll when not all of the content fits on the page.
 + A fluid design uses percentages.
 So width and height can be set to take up a certain amount of the screen.
 	* This is a major part of creating a “responsive site”.
-	* We are going to take a lot more about responsive web design later but in a nutshell - RWD is hugely important because people access web applications from a ton of different types of devices - from cell phones to giant wide screen desktop monitors and you want your website to look good on all of these devices.
+	* We are going to talk more about responsive web design later but in a nutshell - RWD is hugely important because people access web applications from a ton of different types of devices - from cell phones to giant wide screen desktop monitors and you want your website to look good on all of these devices.
 + Another option is set min and max width and heights.
 	+ This is a pretty good compromise in that it gives you more control over what the user sees, while also making the site flexible for multiple screen sizes.
 	+ 960px is generally the max-width for a smaller screen and 1180px for a larger screen